How to Identify Bird Eggs

 Scan the image

 Upload the photo to the identifier for likely matches.
-For privacy, photos are deleted after analysis.
+Egg and nest photos are removed after the identification check to help protect your privacy.

 Verify with range and season